 Most short-term traders would be better off if they invested their capital in stocks, mutual funds, and ETFs, and let it compound over time.
 If you still want to become a short-term trader, we believe you stand much better odds of success if you develop a portfolio of quantified strategies.

 Trading and investing defined

 In this article, trading is defined as profiting (or losing) from short-term market movements.
 The time frame is anytime from seconds to a few months.

 Investing is an entirely different game.
 You buy and wait patiently for your holdings to appreciate.
 Most long-term investors invest in stocks, ETFs, and mutual funds to benefit from the tailwind of earnings growth and inflation.

 The stock market has risen 6-10% in most Western markets over the last century.
-Unless something very dramatic happens, like, for example, a revolution, it seems likely to continue.
+Unless something flamboyant happens, like, for example, a revolution, it seems likely to continue.

 Assuming you are a small trader, you can easily double your positions.
 At the same time, you can add an almost infinite number of systems as long as you trade automatically using a trading platform like, for example, Amibroker or Tradestation.

 Trading vs investing: Traders want a steady return, not random rewards

 Long-term investing requires you to tolerate huge drawdowns.
 In the GFC in 2008/09 the S&P 500 fell by 55%, and many thought the whole financial system was on the brink of collapse.
-In hindsight, it was an extraordinary buying opportunity, but keep in mind that the market was substantially lower than in 2000.
-It was not easy to pull the trigger in the middle of all this negativity.
+In hindsight, it was an extraordinary buying opportunity, but remember that the market was substantially lower than in 2000.
+Pulling the trigger in the middle of all this negativity was challenging.
 The price you are paying for long-term gains is to accept these drawdowns.
 No pain, no gain.

 Trading aims to make money no matter where the stock market goes.
 You aim for absolute returns, not relative returns.